Devidence7/rusty-event-broker/README.md

 # rust-mediator

 This is a simple mediator pattern implementation in Rust.
+WIP.